-Construction works for this project would be undertaken in accordance with the ICNG and could occur during standard construction hours over a period of 12 weeks.
+Construction works for this project would be undertaken in accordance with the ICNG and could potentially occur 24 hours a day, 7 days a week, over a period of 12 weeks.

 3.2.1 Airborne noise

 The project-specific construction "Noise Management Levels" (NML), for works within and outside the recommended standard hours for construction, are presented in Table 3 below.